Skip to content

 I hope this never happens to you.

-I also knew from my having a previous merchant account, that unless you have a credit card in hand, swipe the card, and get a signature that a customer can dispute the charge up to 60 days from their statement date, and will likely win.
+I also knew from previous experience with merchant accounts that unless you physically swipe a credit card and get a signature, a buyer can dispute the charge for up to 60 days.
+And they will likely win.

 What do you think?
 What scams have you run across?
 The more we expose the scammers the safer we will all be.